hudiyaresa/airflow-dbt-flightdata/Readme.md

 ## Overview
 This project builds an orchestrated data pipeline for a flight booking system using Apache Airflow.
-It extracts data from a source PostgreSQL DB, stores it in MinIO, loads it into a warehouse, and transforms it into analytical tables.
+It extracts data from a source PostgreSQL DB, stores it in MinIO, loads it into a warehouse.

-This version is improvements that supports incremental data loading, Jinja templating, XComs communication, Slack alerting, dynamic task creation, and modular configuration using CLI.
+This version is improvements that supports incremental data loading, Jinja templating, XComs communication, Slack alerting, dynamic task creation, DBT transformations, modular configuration using CLI and powered by Apache  Airflow using CeleryExecutor.

 ### Improvement Pipeline Features